anaptecs/jeaf-generator.io/developer-guide/general-behavior.md

 - `res-test`<br>This slot contains test resources that will not be overwritten by a subsequent run of JEAF Generator.<br><br>

 Of course it’s possible to configure a concrete directory for each of these output slots according to your project settings.
-For further details about path configuration please see: [Common section of Maven Plugin Configuration](/developer-guide/maven-plugin-configuration)
+For further details about path configuration please see: [Common Configuration Parameter section of Maven Plugin Configuration](/developer-guide/maven-plugin-configuration)

 <br>